POLDER-Crew/Federated-Search-Documentation/book/inclusion-guidelines.md

 ## Other Requirements

 Your metadata catalog should provide a [sitemap](https://github.com/ESIPFed/science-on-schema.org/blob/feature_192_sitemaps/guides/GETTING-STARTED.md#sitemaps) so that harvesters like Gleaner can know which pages to get information from.
+Or, if you have a robots.txt file that includes a list of sitemaps, that could work too.

 ## Things that are nice to have